Maxim Gorky: Visits to Gulag camps

-Quotes on homosexuality
+1930s

+During the 1930s, the relationship of Gorky with Stalin's regime became rather ambiguous: while Gorky publicly supported it, this period was marked by certain conflicts with the official policies.

-Gorky strongly supported efforts in getting a law passed in 1934, making homosexuality a criminal offense.
-His attitude was coloured by the fact that some members of the Nazi Sturmabteilung were homosexual.
+Gorky was a strong and sincere supporter of such Stalinist policies as usage of forced labour, collectivization and "dekulakization" and the show trials against the saboteurs of the Plan, but being a propagandist for such policies wasn't his main role; he was regarded as an "ideological asset" to personify the myth of the "proletarian culture" and bring literature, as Tovah Yedlin writes, under the control of the party, becoming officially praised as "the founder of Socialist Realism in literature".
+More to it, Gorky strongly supported efforts in getting a law passed in 1934, making homosexuality a criminal offense, his attitude coloured by the fact that some members of the Nazi Sturmabteilung were homosexuals.
 The phrase "exterminate all homosexuals and fascism will vanish" is often attributed to him.
-He was actually quoting a popular saying.
-Writing in Pravda on 23 May 1934, Gorky said: "There is already a sarcastic saying: Destroy homosexuality and fascism will disappear."
+In Pravda, he wrote: "There is already a sarcastic saying: Destroy homosexuality and fascism will disappear."